 It is important to pick an attorney who has extensive experience with domestic violence cases.
 He or she will know the best defense strategies and have experience dealing with seasoned prosecutors.

-Contact Our Domestic Violence Lawyer in San Jose, CA
+Contact Our San Jose Domestic Violence Attorney

 Whatever your situation, facing domestic violence charges on your own is never a good option.
 The stakes are too high, and even a minor mistake can lead to life-ruining consequences.
 Instead, put the experience of our team to work.